safeledger logo

 A Notary Public works for the Dubai Courts.
 They have a key job in the POA process:

-• Attestation: The notary attests to the document’s validity by adding their official stamp and signature.
-This makes the POA legally enforceable in the UAE.
+• Attestation: Adds the notary’s stamp and signature, making the POA legally valid in the UAE.

 The Notary Public plays a central role in notarization, but other government bodies also contribute by requiring a notarized POA for specific business deals.
 These include: